Rack-Robotics/Powercore-V3/README.md

 ![Powercore V3 Waveform 5](images/powercore-v3-waveform-05.png)

 Startup behavior of device.
 Two seconds are required for inrush protection and serial communication initiation.
-Subsequently, the boost-converter and output voltage sensor collaborate to create the lookup table for the I2C digital potentiometer.
+Subsequently, the boost converter and output voltage sensor collaborate to create the lookup table for the I2C digital potentiometer.
 Once the lookup table is constructed, the boost converter is set to its default 80V setting.

 ![Powercore V3 Waveform 5](images/powercore-v3-waveform-06.png)